rcl-ssl/docs/autorenew/test.md

 - Please ensure that there are no errors in the log.
 If there are errors, the function is misconfigured and certificate renewal will fail.

-- Wait a few minutes and ensure check the RCL SSL Portal to see if the certificate was renewed.
+- Wait a few minutes and check the RCL SSL Portal to see if the certificate was renewed.

 ![install](../images/autorenew_test/func5.png)